Tanishk-Saxena/Spend-Adani-Fortune---Frontend/README.md

 To run this project, you will need to add the following environment variables to your .env file

-`SERVER_API` - backend to which you will connect this client for processing code and relaying output.
+`SERVER_API` - backend to which you will connect this client for fetching the database and all its items.
 Either clone [server](https://github.com/Tanishk-Saxena/Spend-Adani-Fortune---Backend) repository and use that locally, or use already hosted server: http://spend-adani-fortune-backend.vercel.app/ .

 ## Documentation